amnbl109/excel-vba-automation/README.md

 ## Overview

-This project automates the end-to-end creation of Excel Pivot Tables from raw datasets using a combination of VBA automation, Excel Data Model, and Claude for Excel.
+This project automates the end-to-end creation of Excel Pivot Tables from raw datasets using a combination of

+- VBA automation
+- Claude for Excel

 The workflow transforms raw worksheet data into structured Excel tables, loads them into the Data Model, generates a dynamic pivot configuration sheet, and automatically creates multiple Pivot Tables with flexible configurations.